chriswendt/ietf/draft-ietf-stir-passport.md

 * "iat" claim should closely correspond to a date/time the message was originated.
 It should also be within a relative delta time that is reasonable for clock drift and transmission time characteristics associated with the application using the verified token.
 * "term" claim is included to prevent the ability to use a previously originated message to send to another terminating party

+**7.2 Solution Considerations**

+It should be recognized that the use of this token should not, in it's own right, be considered a full solution for absolute non-repudiation of the persona being asserted.
+This only provides non-repudiation of the signer of PASSporT.
+If the signer and the persona are not one in the same, which can and often can be the case in telecommunications networks today, protecting the terminating party for being spoofed may take some interpretation or additional verification of the link between the PASSporT signature and the persona being asserted.

+In addition, the telecommunications systems and specifications that use PASSporT should in practice provide mechanisms for:

+* Managing X.509 certificates and X.509 certificate chains to an authorized trust anchor that can be a trusted entity to all participants in the telecommunications network
+* Accounting for entities that may route calls from other peer or interconnected telecommunications networks that are not part of the "trusted" communications network or may not be following the usage of PASSporT or the profile of PASSporT appropriate to that network
+* Following best practices around management and security of X.509 certificates

 **8. IANA Considerations**